 Step 4: Write the summary

-Now that we know the key points that the article aims to communicate, we have to write them out as full sentences in our own words.
+Now that you know the key points that the article aims to communicate, you need to put them in your own words.

-The best way to do this is to put the article aside and use your notes and keywords to write out your own understanding of the author’s key points.
+The best way to do this is to put the article aside and write out your own understanding of the author’s key points.

 Let’s take a look at an example.
 Below, we summarize this article, which scientifically investigates the old saying “an apple a day keeps the doctor away.”

 An article summary like the above would be appropriate for a stand-alone summary assignment.
 However, oftentimes, you’ll want to give an even more concise summary of an article.